cf0615/game-price-tracker/README.md

 # 🎮 Game Price Tracker

-Game Price Tracker is a full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js) that helps gamers track real-time deals and price drops on PC games across multiple online stores using the CheapShark API.
-Users can search for games, view current prices, historical lowest prices, and even set up email alerts for future discounts.

-This app is ideal for budget-conscious gamers who want to stay informed about the best gaming deals without manually checking multiple platforms.
+**Game Price Tracker** is a full-stack MERN web application that helps users discover free and discounted PC games across multiple platforms.
+The application integrates with real-time gaming deal APIs to give users an easy way to track game prices, set alerts, and manage favorites — all from one place.

+The platform uses three APIs:
+- 🆓 **Epic Free Games API** – Displays the current weekly free games from the Epic Games Store
+- 📈 **FreeToGame API** – Lists trending free-to-play PC games
+- 💰 **CheapShark API** – Fetches live game deals and historical lowest prices from multiple digital stores (Steam, GreenManGaming, etc.)

+Users can sign up and log in to save their favorite games and set up price alerts based on their budget.
+The authentication system uses **JWT tokens**, with middleware to protect private routes.

+The frontend is built in **React.js** and deployed on **Vercel**, while the backend (Node.js + Express) is deployed on **Render**.
+Data is stored in **MongoDB Atlas**.

 🚀 **Live Demo:** [Try it here](https://game-price-tracker-j4g9qvv4s-cf0615s-projects.vercel.app)